 With poor growth and insufficient revenue, we might be forced to shutter the operation before it got off the ground.

-If we could rewind and do it over, when interviewing users we’d do more than just tally requests.
+If we could rewind and do it over we’d do more when interviewing users than just tally requests.
 We’d also record who asked for what, how important it is to them (must-have? should-have? nice-to-have?), and what need it solves.
 Doing so will help identify patterns and discover new segments of users with shared needs and must-have functionality.

 Since constraints will only allow us to deliver three features by opening date, we should target the needs of one core group of users.
-In this case we’d do best to choose competitive swimmers; membership across teens and parents may fluctuate due to a number of factors (an especially cool summer, a new mall across town, the pool’s reputation for being a good place for families, and so on…) but the hardcore competitors will keep coming regardless, as long as we deliver their must-have features — starting blocks & swim lanes.
+In this case, we’d do best to choose competitive swimmers; membership across teens and parents may fluctuate due to a number of factors (an especially cool summer, a new mall across town, the pool’s reputation for being a good place for families, and so on) but the hardcore competitors will keep coming as long as we deliver their must-have features — starting blocks & swim lanes.

-Since we have the capacity for a third feature, we might even consider branded swim caps, which were highly requested by competitors as a nice-to-have.
+Since we have the capacity for a third feature, we might even consider branded swim caps, which were highly requested by competitive swimmers as a nice-to-have.
 Doing so means forgoing the ping pong table or lounge chairs until later, but it will sweeten the deal for our early adopters and make our offering stickier.
 As we now know, choosing another top-rated feature like ping pong or lounge chairs would be a waste, since additional must-haves must be delivered before teens or parents will subscribe.

-Not all segments are created equal
+Not all user segments are created equal

 It should now be clear why user segmentation is critical.
 The hard part is formulating accurate segments around real user needs.
 In our simplified example above, we pretended we had full access to our prospective customer base and could ask them about their needs one-by-one.
 What a dream it would be if this were so easy in practice!

-The sheer challenge of defining accurate, meaningful segments explains the use of demographic segments like 39 year old moms with two kids living in the midwest.
+The sheer challenge of defining accurate, meaningful segments explains the use of demographic segments like 39-year-old moms with two kids living in the midwest.
 After all, it’s much easier to identify and market to groups of users defined around concrete characteristics than shared abstract needs.
 But at the end of the day, demographic segments are only helpful to product teams if they correlate with certain sets of needs.